Explore Genoa: Nevada’s Oldest Settlement

 One evening, on a Cruise Liner in 1919, Lillian Virginia Finnegan, from Genoa Nevada, pondered electric streetlights.
 So many small towns were enjoying the benefits of these lights and she wondered what she could do to help Genoa obtain a few.

 While she sat in thought the Cruise Liner staff walked door to door and offered free candy from trays.
 She realized that Genoa made their own delicious candy and could do something similar to raise funds for streetlights.

 Due to her diligence the dance was a success and streetlights were installed.
 Therefore, the city of Genoa repeated the Candy Dance Annually as a fund raiser for local needs.

 The open stadium in Mormon Station State Park started to see vendors from local artisans and within a few years the Candy Dance became a world renown “crafter” event with participation from local artisans and from abroad.

 Walley’s Hot Springs

-Some construction workers from Gardnerville sat at the bar inside to enjoy a beer before heading out to the hot pools.
-Near the hot pools a swimming pool, full of children from vacationing families, produced the sounds of splashing and Marco Polo.
+Some construction workers from Gardnerville sat at the bar to enjoy a beer before heading out to the hot pools.
+Near the hot pools a swimming pool, full of children with vacationing families, produced the sounds of splashing and Marco Polo.

 Walley’s Hot Springs, located a few miles North of Genoa and 18 miles East of Lake Tahoe, provides a destination for newlyweds and sore Cowboys.